gurditsingh/hydeout/_posts/test.md

  - Supports hierarchical structures

 ### 3. Avro
 It is a **row-based format** that has a high degree of splitting.
 It is also described as a data serialization system similar to Java Serialization.
 The schema is stored in JSON format, while the data is stored in _binary format_, which minimizes file size and maximizes efficiency.
 Avro has reliable support for schema evolution by managing added, missing, and changed fields.
+Since Avro is a row-based format, it is the preferred format for handling large amounts of records as it is easy to add new rows.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcyNjcwNjg0LC01Njc4MTA3NDYsMTMzMD
+eyJoaXN0b3J5IjpbNzg1MTgwOTk3LC01Njc4MTA3NDYsMTMzMD
 ExMTc1LC0xNjU4MTc4ODM4LDE4NTEyMjg4NDMsMTE4NTYxNDk1
 OSwtOTU2MjI0MDE2LC04NDQ2NzU5NzQsLTEzMDA0MDI2MzQsLT
 g0MjI3MDA3NiwxOTAwOTgzMzU2LC0xNTEwNzQzNDUzLDE1ODUy